 Investments in Managed Investment Schemes are risky.
-You should consider whether the degree of uncertainty about Wairarapa Group Forest Investment's future performance and returns is suitable for you.
+You should consider whether the degree of uncertainty about Ngatawhai Group Forest Investment's future performance and returns is suitable for you.
 The price of shares in the Scheme (including the annual Calls on such shares) should reflect the potential returns and the particular risks of these shares in the Scheme.
-Forest Enterprises Limited considers that the most significant risk factors that could affect the value of the Forestry Investment are:
+FEL considers that the most significant risk factors that could affect the value of the Forestry Investment are:

-Crop Risk The risk of unfavourable climatic events, disease and fire may cause failure of all or part of the treecrop or the forest producing less volume and poorer quality logs at harvest.
+Crop Risk The risk of unfavourable climatic events, disease and fire may cause failure of all or part of the Trees or the forest producing less volume and poorer quality logs at harvest.
 Mitigating Factors These risks are minimised by careful forest management.
 Insurance cover is in place to minimise the risk in respect of fire and wind related events.
 These are second rotation forests with proven history in growing the quantity and quality necessary for a successful tree crop.

 Market Risk The risk associated with changes in supply and demand for pine logs over time resulting in changes in prices.
-Mitigating Factors The scale of the forests means that harvesting will occur over 7 years and this length of harvest will minimise the impact which cyclical periods of low prices may have on the return.
-Operating Environment The risk that restrictions could be placed on harvesting and/or the cost of compliance increases, the risk of inflation, exchange rate fluctuations and changes in taxation rates and regimes.
-Risk Mitigating Factors Improvements in harvesting technology and the increased mechanisation of harvesting are trends that are likely to continue to counter compliance cost increases.
+Mitigating Factors The scale of the forests means that the main harvesting will occur over 9 years and this length of harvest will minimise the impact which cyclical periods of low prices may have on the return.
+Operating Environment Risk The risk that restrictions could be placed on harvesting and/or the cost of compliance increases, the risk of inflation, exchange rate fluctuations and changes in taxation rates and regimes.
+Mitigating Factors Improvements in harvesting technology and the increased mechanisation of harvesting are trends that are likely to continue to counter compliance cost increases.
 Cost inflation is likely to be mitigated by revenue inflation.
 Exchange rate changes and resulting prices changes will be mitigated by the length of harvest as above.
 Counterparty Risk Post-harvest, when the logs are sold, receivables owed to the Scheme which will at various times be held by counterparties such as the buyers of the logs or by FEG as the forestry manager under a Forestry Management Services Agreement with FEL.
 From this money, the harvest costs are paid, before the resulting net amount is passed back into the custody of the Scheme's Supervisor .
 Mitigating Factors FEG's marketing and shipping agents require irrevocable letters of credit for payment by overseas buyers.
-The risk of non-performance by FEG is extremely low because under the FMC Act contracting out by the Manager does not affect the liability of the Manager which remains responsible for the performance of those functions under the Forestry Management Services Agreement.
+The risk of non-performance by FEG is low because under the FMC Act contracting out by the Manager does not affect the liability of the Manager which remains responsible for the performance of those functions under the Forestry Management Services Agreement.
+However, to mitigate against the risk of FEG becoming insolvent, the Manager and FEG will have in place trust arrangements over all forest harvest receipts for forests harvested by FEG under the Forest Management Services Agreement.

 This summary does not cover all of the risks.
-You should also read Section 7 Risks to Returns from Wairarapa Group Forest Investment from page 29, and other parts in this PDS that describe risk factors.
+You should also read Section 7 Risks to Returns from Ngatawhai Group Forest Investment from page 32, and other parts in this PDS that describe risk factors.